Internet security: Denial-of-service attacks

 A denial-of-service attack (DoS) or distributed denial-of-service attack (DDoS) is an attempt to make a computer resource unavailable to its intended users.
 It works by making so many service requests at once that the system is overwhelmed and becomes unable to process any of them.
 DoS may target cloud computing systems.
 According to business participants in an international security survey, 25% of respondents experienced a DoS attack in 2007 and another 16.8% in 2010.
 DoS attacks often use bots (or a botnet) to carry out the attack.

 Phishing

 Phishing targets online users in an attempt to extract sensitive information such as passwords and financial information.
 Phishing occurs when the attacker pretends to be a trustworthy entity, either via email or a web page.
 Victims are directed to web pages that appear to be legitimate, but instead route information to the attackers.
 Tactics such as email spoofing attempt to make emails appear to be from legitimate senders, or long complex URLs hide the actual website.
 Insurance group RSA claimed that phishing accounted for worldwide losses of $10.8 billion in 2016.
+Attackers may use AI to create more convincing phishing attacks, such as deepfakes with audio or video that seem to be real messages from a trusted person but are actually fake.